sebday/debian-hyprtokyo/README.md

 ## Install Hyprland
 Install a base system with no desktop environment, add `contrib` and `non-free` and dist-update to sid.
 (I like to install the ssh-server from tasksel and then remote in to install the rest)

-`sudo apt install hyprland hyprland-protocols hyprwayland-scanner xwayland waybar fuzzel grim slurp cliphist swayidle swaylock hyprpaper mako-notifier nwg-look libglib2.0-bin bibata-cursor-theme`
+`sudo apt install hyprland hyprland-protocols hyprwayland-scanner xwayland waybar fuzzel grim slurp cliphist swayidle swaylock hyprpaper mako-notifier libnotify-bin nwg-look libglib2.0-bin bibata-cursor-theme`

 - Fuzzel is a nice menu with icons
 - Waybar is the taskbar